KTH/kursinfo-api/README.md

 ### Secrets for Development

 Secrets during local development are ALWAYS stored in a `.env`-file in the root of your project.
 This file should be in .gitignore.
-It needs to contain at least ldap connection URI and password in order for authentication to work properly.
+This file should be in .gitignore.
+MONGODB_URI is usually uses db in azure, but it also goes to use localhost mongo, it have a default value in `config/serverSettings.js`
 ```
 MONGODB_URI=mongodb://kursinfo-api-stage-mongodb-kthse:[password, specified in Azure]==@kursinfo-api-stage-mongodb-kthse.documents.azure.com:[port, specified in Azure]/admin?ssl=true&authSource=admin
 API_KEYS_0=?name=kursinfo-web&apiKey=[generate a password for public pages]&scope=read